mvolkmann/MyUnixEnv/notes/GoNotes.md

   - when there is more than one return value, the types must be surrounded by parentheses and separated by commas
+    - why are parentheses required?
+    - the return types are already guaranteed to be between the closing ) of the parameter list and the opening { of the code block

   ```go
   func GetStats(numbers []int) (int, float32) {